Last updated on May 10th, 2023 at 12:05 pm

 The option to file declaration online has been enabled on the GST portal (24th Feb 2023 onwards)

 What is the last date to file the declaration by GTA?

 The declaration should be filed on or before 15th March before the commencement of the next financial year.
 For FY 2023-24, the due date is extended from

 15th March 2023 to 31st May 2023 vide a CGST Notification no. 05/2023 dated 9th May 2023

 |16th August 2022|

 Note: For the financial year 2022-23, the declaration was to be filed up to 16th August 2022 as the decision to file the declaration was taken in the 47th GST Council Meeting which was held on the last week of June 2022 and notified on 13th July 2022.

-Is the deadline of filing the declaration applicable for new registrations taken after the due date?
+Is the deadline for filing the declaration applicable for new registrations taken after the due date?

-But in my opinion for the new registration, there would be no restriction for opting in for FCM or RCM, they can submit the declaration in annexure V to the jurisdictional officer and opt for FCM.
-Because if they put restrictions they will not be able to avail of the input tax credit for the purchase of vehicles which would generally be at the beginning of the business.
+Hence, a newly registered GTA will have no restriction in opting for FCM or RCM.
+They can submit the declaration in Annexure V and opt for FCM and avail of the input tax credit for the purchase of vehicles which would generally be at the beginning of the business.

 What happens if a GTA misses the last date of filing the declaration?